 What Are The Benefits Of Overweight People Losing 10% Of Their Body Weight?

-Other than the above-mentioned health benefits of weight loss, overweight people who lose 10% of their body weight may experience the following benefits:
+Other than the health benefits for weight loss mentioned above, overweight people who lose 10% of their body weight may experience the following benefits:

 Improved Confidence And Body Image